integreat-io/integreat-transporter-http/README.md

   the body as a string.
 Default is `string`
 - `timeout`: Timeout in milliseconds for the request.
 Default is 120000

+- `incoming`: An object with options to define an incoming service.
+The precense of this object will start an http server, and the properties of the object will define what requests this service will respond to.
+The following options are available:
+  - `port`: The port to listen on.
+Default is 8080
+  - `host`: The host to listen on.
+This is case insensitive.
+Default is any host
+  - `path`: The path to listen on.
+This will match anything "below" the path you specify, meaning `'/entries'` will match `'/entries/ent1'`.
+The match is case insensitive.
+Default is any path
+  - `sourceService`: When this is a string, it will be set as `sourceService` on the action being dispatched from the listener.
+Only use this if you want to override the default behaviour of Integreat, that is to set the id of the service as `sourceService`.

 ### Running the tests

 The tests can be run with `npm test`.